-AWARNING: Inspect flexible gas hose (s) regularly for deterioration and renew as necessary with the approved type, in any case no later than 5 years after the date of manufacture marked on the hose.
-When replacing the en-route hose ensure the new hose incorporates a safety shut off valve (Hose rupture protection)
+A WARNING: Inspect flexible gas hose (s) regularly for deterioration and renew as necessary with the approved type, in any case no later than 5 years after the date of manufacture marked on the hose.

 A WARNING: Ensure that the high pressure hose is not excessively twisted or under stress when connected to the LPG cylinders and regulator.